AS Ponta Leste

 AS Ponta Leste is a professional football club based in Dili, East Timor.
-The team plays in the Liga Futebol Timor-Leste in the Primeira Divisão.
+The team plays in the Liga Futebol Timor-Leste in the Segunda Divisão.
 The club's most successful season came in 2016 in which the team won the 2016 Taça 12 de Novembro after beating Assalam FC 1–0 in the final, as well as the Super Taça which they won against league champions Benfica Laulara 2–1.
 Since then however the team has yet to win any further competitions.

 The club owned by Inácio Moreira the Vice-Minister of Public Works, Transport and Communications of Timor Leste and Osório Florindo the vice-president of Federação de Futebol de Timor-Leste.